SkylineCommunications/dataminer-docs/connector-help/connector_help/Anevia ViaDemand.md

 # Anevia ViaDemand

-Monitors and controls what content should be played, how long and when it should be played.You can also edit the settings of the tasks.
+Monitors and controls what content should be played, how long and when it should be played.
+You can also edit the settings of the tasks.

 ## About